convexset/meteor-locker/README.md

 As with mutexes that lock on abstract resources, nothing is stopping code from ignoring a failure to acquire a lock and proceed to use a resource anyway.
 However, since this package is a server-side package, there is a reasonable expectation that "civilized behaviour" can be ensured by the developer.

-**(NOTE: Due to the way Meteor processes methods, now calling `this.unblock()` in a method will result in blocking of a client's other Meteor method calls when `ifLockElse` is used to wait for a lock to be acquired.)**

 Have a look at the example app to see how to use the package.

 ## Table of Contents